I-witness field school

 Religious Studies Student Experiences Holocaust Field School

-In addition, many individual members of the community have generously provided financial support.
-Special thanks to April and David Katz for giving a significant donation to create the Zena and Chaim Katz Family Memorial, which provides student scholarships for the I-witness Field School starting in 2018.
+In addition to foundations, many individual members of the community have generously provided financial support.
+Special thanks to April and David Katz for giving a significant donation to create the Zena and Chaim Katz Family Memorial, which provides student scholarships for the I-witness Field School.

 All of these generous community gifts and personal donations help make this program possible.